Let the Trumpets Sound! Philadelphia Brass Christmas

 ARCA is grateful for the generous donation of long-time Board members Jack and Millie Armant, for their sponsorship of the debut of Philadelphia Brass in Lincoln Hall.

-Be sure to reserve or buy online early, as this concert will sell out.
+Be sure to reserve or buy online AS SOON AS POSSIBLE, as this concert will sell out.
+ONLY A FEW TICKETS REMAIN.

 The Philadelphia Brass